 The rewards program includes both bonus points and points earned on everyday purchases.

-Normally these points would be worth $600 (1 cent per point).
+Normally these points would be worth 1 cent each.
 If you use the points for travel through Chase Ultimate Rewards, however, you get a 25% bonus.
-This effectively increases the value of the 60,000 points to $.
+This effectively increases the value of the 80,000 points to $1,000.
 This is one of the largest signup bonuses available on any credit card.

 Now to the Fine Print.
 This bonus is not available to those who have received a bonus from a Sapphire card in the past 48 months.
 Here’s the fine print from Chase: